 A look at UN peacekeeping missions as US seeks cuts

-In this Friday Nov.
-30, 2012 file photo, Two UN soldiers stand guard in Goma, Democratic Republic of Congo.
-Part of President Donald Trump's proposed deep budget cuts in foreign aid could be significant reductions in U.N. peacekeeping missions in some of the world's most dangerous places.
+" Part of President Donald Trump's proposed deep budget cuts in foreign aid could be significant reductions in U.N. peacekeeping missions in some of the world's most dangerous places.
+On Thursday, the U.N.
+Security Council meets on the issue at the United States' request.

 Comments